viking-saver/windows-itpro-docs/windows/deployment/do/mcc-isp.md

     - Diagnostics folder: Used to create diagnostics support bundle.
     - **installmcc.sh**: Main installer file.
     - **installIotEdge.sh**: Installs the necessary prerequisites.
 For example, IoT Edge runtime and Docker.
 It also makes necessary host OS settings to optimize caching performance.
-    - **resourceDeploymentForConnectedCache.sh**: Creates Azure cloud resources required to support the MCC control plane.
+    - **resourceDeploymentForConnectedCache.sh**: Creates Azure cloud resources required to support the Connected Cache control plane.
-    - **mccdeployment.json**: Deployment manifest used by IoT Edge to deploy the MCC container.
+    - **mccdeployment.json**: Deployment manifest used by IoT Edge to deploy the Connected Cache container.
 It also configures settings on the container like cache drives location and sizes.
     - **mccupdate.json**
     - **packagever.txt**
     - **uninstallmcc.sh**: Main uninstaller file.